Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Experiments

+The data sets we used, shown in Table\ref{tab:dataset},\footnote{The sources of the public data sets are listed below.\\ iris: \url{http://archive.ics.uci.edu/ml/datasets/Iris} \\ Isolet: \url{http://archive.ics.uci.edu/ml/datasets/ISOLET}\\ wdbc: \url{http://archive.ics.uci.edu/ml/machine-learning-databases/}\\\url{breast-cancer-wisconsin/}\\ USPS: \url{http://www-i6.informatik.rwth-aachen.de/~keysers/usps.html}\\ TDT2: \url{http://www.nist.gov/speech/tdt98/tdt98.htm}\\ 4News: \url{http://qwone.com/~jason/20Newsgroups/} \\ polb: \url{http://networkdata.ics.uci.edu/data.php?id=8}} contain class labels for each sample, which serve as ground-truth for the evaluation.
+To make the evaluation with the class labels reasonable, the data sets are chosen so that the underlying clusters of the data are in good accord with the man-assigned class labels.
+The data sets come from various domains and are of diverse nature.
+G1, G2, and G3 have more and more heavy cluster-overlaps.
+The class sizes of onion and TDT2 are highly unbalanced.
+The number of samples in USPS10 and TDT2 are large.
+4News and TDT2 are high-dimensional data sets with $p>n$.
+4News and TDT2 are sparse data.
+The number of classes in Isolet and TDT2 are relatively large.
+Polb is a relational data with only similarity matrix provided.

-The matching between the clustering result and the assigned labels is established by the Hungarian algorithm \cite{kuhn1955hungarian}.
-Clustering performance is measured by four criteria: accuracy (percentage of total correctively classified points), normalized mutual information (NMI), rand index (RI), and time cost.
+Clustering performance is measured by four criteria: 1) accuracy (percentage of total correctively classified points), 2) normalized mutual information (NMI) \cite{manning2008introduction}, 3) rand index (RI) \cite{manning2008introduction}, 4) time cost.
+For accuracy, the matching between the output clusters and the labeled classes is established by the Hungarian algorithm \cite{kuhn1955hungarian}.

-Similarity matrices of the kernel version (except polb) are built by 4NN graph (4News use 9NN) with the self-tuning method of \cite{zelnik2004self}.
-For NSCrt, we set $\lambda=0.6/\sqrt{n}$, 200 maximal iterations, and convergence condition $\|R^{(t)}-R^{(t-1)}\|_F/\sqrt{r}\leq 0.01$.
-Usually, we observed it converges within a dozen iterations.
-The algorithms are implemented using MATLAB.
-They are run on a PC of 2.93GHz duo core, 2GB memory.
+The algorithms are implemented using MATLAB, run on a PC with 2.93GHz duo core CPU, 2GB memory.
+The similarity matrices of the kernel version (except polb) are built by 4NN graph (4News uses 9NN to avoid isolated points) with the self-tuning method of \cite{zelnik2004self}.
+For NSCrt, we set $\lambda=0.6/\sqrt{n}$,\footnote{According to the performance-guarantee analysis in SPCArt \cite{Hu2016Sparse}, it is recommended to set $\lambda$ around $1/\sqrt{n}$.
+In our case, we found $\lambda=0.6/\sqrt{n}$ consistently performed well.} 200 maximal iterations, and $\|R^{(t)}-R^{(t-1)}\|_F/\sqrt{r}\leq 0.01$ to be the convergence condition.
+We observed it usually converged within a dozen iterations.